flowsa/codingtest/README.md

 ## Brief

 This is an API for a todo list application, but we've a couple issues we need to resolve.

-We have a test suite but some of the tests are failing:
+We have a test suite but some of the tests are failing due to some bugs we've intentionally added.

+**Look through the application logic and fix it so that the tests pass.**

 1) Tests\Feature\TodoListTest::test_todos_list_can_only_be_updated_by_owner
 2) Tests\Feature\TodoListTest::test_todos_list_can_only_be_deleted_by_owner